nickbombaij/tilburg-training/README.md

 Specific details on how to get started appear in Jenny Bryan’s [pre-workshop set-up](https://happygitwithr.com/workshops.html?mkt_tok=eyJpIjoiT1RVelptVTNZams0T0dZMiIsInQiOiJlR0orVlVpaHZsRlwveWh5QUJPN2U1Q3BcL0pHVHo5RXJ5UkhabFlwVXM4NlEwcHhRTENQZmVxaEEyNnVLSkRFTTdVa0hyNjk4MkFHYUU1Nkt5VXNtRm9heFM3N3dnUFplZ1V5anpRTWdnWDVscE1lOUR6VzBHaGFQOUFhOGd1QkN3In0=#pre-workshop-set-up).
+Please follow this link and complete the list of items in section 3.1.
 This can take up to a few hours, so plan accordingly.
+Note that the following Git/GitHub material draws heavily from Jenny Bryan’s training on using Git and GitHub from rstudio::conf 2019.

 ## Getting Started with GitHub